mpontus/atom-active-tab-in-front/README.md

   'ctrl-alt-p': 'pane:show-previous-item'
 ```

-These keybindings have been set up on a linux system, and should work on windows
-machines as well.
-For macs the code may be different.
-Please create an issue
-with a working snippet if you manage to fix it, so I can include it in this
-readme.
+I would use `ctrl-n` and `ctrl-p` but I haven't figured out a way to override
+the default key bindings.

+Feel free to open an issue if you have a solution.